For installation instructions, click here.

 Use Ship Start Date to sync orders: Start shipping date is the date ShipBob will start to import and ship your orders.
 Ship start date can be a date that has already passed (up to 120 days) or a future date.

-Inventory Quantity Sync (Beta Feature): This feature allows ShipBob to update inventory levels back to your e-commerce store.
+Inventory Quantity Sync: This feature allows ShipBob to update inventory levels back to your e-commerce store.
 Use it to track your inventory items directly from Shopify.
 Once the feature is enabled for your account the inventory sync will happen automatically (no manual action is needed) every hour.

 We will not update inventory levels for bundle items.

 Inventory levels are synced for Fulfillable inventory and not the total on-hand (Fulfillable inventory = On hand (physically in bins) - Committed (assigned to orders that are processing).

 We do not take into account the status of the product in Shopify when we sync inventory counts.
 For example, If the product is listed as being a draft in Shopify ShipBob will still post back quantity for this inventory item.

 Read here on how to enable this feature.

 Rules: Rules are recurring, automated procedures that can help us provide you a smooth fulfillment process.
 Read more about available rules here.